mobluse/x16-petscii2utf8/README.md

 # x16-petscii2utf8
-This filter program converts output of the [Commander X16 Emulator](http://commanderx16.com) R33+ to UTF-8 looking like PETSCII-UC, PETSCII-LC, or ISO8859-15 depending on what is used.
+This filter program for Linux converts output of the [Commander X16 Emulator](http://commanderx16.com) R33+ to UTF-8 looking like PETSCII-UC, PETSCII-LC, or ISO8859-15 depending on what is used.
 It also converts the control codes to ANSI/VT100/xterm Escape sequences.
 It can print some debug information e.g. Ⓓ & Ⓐ for CR & LF, if you use option -d.
 In the future also the keypresses will be shown, and there is some buggy support for that already.